gvwilson/thirdbit/src/fiction/santas/index.md

 "Right," Finner muttered under his breath.
-He picked up the ray run gingerly, holding it with just his thumb and one finger, and twisted it around to study it.
+He picked up the ray run gingerly, holding it with just his thumb and one finger.
-There were no buttons that he could see, especially not one labeled "turn on for santas", but the porthole was still definitely glassless.
-Santa Hood must have been wrong about it only working for elves.
+The porthole was definitely glassless.
 He brightened slightly.
-Maybe it only worked for teenagers.
-Maybe instead of just being baggage[^baggage] he could actually help Santa Hood
-(and Santa Greenwood too, of course).
+Maybe instead of just being baggage he could actually help Santa Hood (and Santa Greenwood too, of course).
 For a moment he saw himself standing beside them, blasting away with the ray gun while his new-found teammates tossed their grenades and waved their ax menacingly.
 Maybe he could even—

-[^baggage]: A term used only occasionally by Gran-Granna Tumbly that always provoked a mix of shock, dismay, and grudging admissions that yes, so-and-so *did* seem like the sort of person who would bring a store-bought sweater as a baby gift instead of something hand-made.

 *Crack!*
 *Crack!*
-The whole ship shuddered beneath his feet as the cannons above him fired.
+The ship shuddered beneath his feet as the cannons above him fired.
 Shouts rang on the deck outside the cabin.
 "Wuzza!?"
 Santa Hood grunted again, sitting up.
 "Wuz g'non?"

 "Stay here," Finner said firmly.
-He tucked the ray run into his trousers, then imagined what would happen if it went off again and transferred it to his pocket.[^unfortunate-incident] "I'll be right back," he promised as he pulled the cabin door open and stepped out into chaos.
+He tucked the ray gun into his trousers, then imagined what would happen if it went off again and transferred it to his pocket.

-[^unfortunate-incident]: Which admittedly wouldn't be all that much safer if there was what his writing teacher would probably have referred to as "an unfortunate incident".
+"I'll be right back," he promised as he pulled the cabin door open and stepped out into chaos.

 Half a dozen sailors were firing rifles and crossbows into the air.
 Half a dozen others were reloading the ship's cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
 No, not a tentacle—it was a metal cable as thick as Finner's arm,